marcpage/libernet/README.md

 ```
 {
 	"contents": {
+		"": {
+			"sha256": identifier of Small or Large file,
+			"aes256": key to decrypt Large file description or small file,
+			"size": number of bytes in the final file,
+			"Content-Type": mime type for the data},
+		}
 		"index.html": {
 			"sha256": identifier of Small or Large file,
 			"aes256": key to decrypt Large file description or small file,